spatstat-revdep/GmAMisc/README.md

 The function produces a histogram showing: the distribution of randomized average minimum distances; a black dot indicating the observed average minimum distance; a hollow dot representing the average of the randomized minimum distances; two blue reference lines correspond to the 0.025th and to the 0.975th quantile of the randomized distribution.
 P-values are reported at the bottom of the plot.
 In case both the from- and the to- feature are of point type, another histogram is produced, which provides the same information of the preceding histogram, but derived from the permutation-based routine that has been detailed above.

+The function also produces a map showing the study area, the from- and the to-features.
+The from-features are given a colour according to whether or not their minimum distance to the nearest to-feature is smaller (GREEN) or larger (RED) than the 0.025 and 0.975 (respectively) of the distribution of the randomized average distances.
+This information is also reported in a new field that is appended to the input dataset.
+Optionally, the input dataset (with 2 new columns added) can be exported using the `export` parameter.
+The new columns store the features' minimum distance to the nearest to-feature and a string indicating if the corresponding feature is closer or more distant than expected to the nearest to-feature.

 A list is also returned, containing what follows:
 * `$from.feat.min.dist`: distance of each entity of the from-feature to the nearest entity of the to-feature;
 * `$avrg.obs.min.dist`: observed average minimum distance;